Announcements

 No, water Enterprise Funds can only be used on water projects.

-3. Does the City keep all of the money it receives from Oxnard water ratepayers?
+3. What does the City do with the money it receives from Oxnard water ratepayers?

 The City follows Generally Accepted Accounting Principles (GAAP) that require local governments to use the Enterprise Fund category for “business-type activities,” similar to private sector services that are primarily funded through user fees, i.e. electricity, cellular service.
 An Enterprise Fund is considered the best practice to ensure that the water fund is financially self-sustaining and able to pay for all expenses with the revenue generated from its customers.
 Whereas the City’s core administrative and operational tasks are funded by the General Fund primarily through tax revenues (sales tax, property tax, and hotel taxes), the Enterprise Fund is a separate accounting and financial reporting mechanism for which revenues and expenditures are segregated into a fund with financial statements separate from all other City governmental activities.